 - Glue – optional and only needed if you want to stack

-1. Clean the washers – you can wipe them down with rubbing alcohol or glass cleaner.
+Clean the washers – you can wipe them down with rubbing alcohol or glass cleaner.
+Cleaning them allows the nail polish to stick to the washers better.
+You don’t want the polish peeling off.

-2. Start applying nail polish.
+Start applying nail polish.
 You might want to wait between coats for the solid colors.
+More coats gives it even coverage.

-3. Once you have them decorated, be sure to apply a topcoat and allow it to completely dry.
+Once you have them decorated, be sure to apply a topcoat and allow it to completely dry.
+The topcoat will help protect the polish from chipping. a

-The others I used the technique of cutting off a length of cording and tying the ends into a knot.
-Feed the tied end through the front of the washer and loop it through the cord and you have an instant pendant!
+For the others, I used the technique of cutting off a length of cording and tying the ends into a knot.
+Feed the tied end through the front of the washer, loop it through the cord, and you have an instant pendant!

 Be sure to PIN IT for later!

-If you like washer jewelry but just aren’t up to make any, here are some great alternatives!
+If you like washer jewelry but just aren’t up to making any, here are some great alternatives!

 Thanks for stopping by!